carpentries/instructor-training/_episodes/18-management.md

 {: .challenge}

 Fortunately, Code of Conduct violations have been extremely rare in our community.
 Emphasizing our values up front really does make a difference.
-However, we recognize that the time set aside to discuss this topic is not adequate to thoroughly prepare everyone to face such a situation.
+We hope that this preliminary introduction will help you know what to do, at a fundamental level, in case you encounter a violation.
+However, thorough preparation to manage a difficult situation demands more than we can offer you today.
 Because this challenge is not unique to Instructors, The Carpentries is currently working to address this unmet training need more broadly across our community through development of a Code of Conduct Facilitator role.
 Follow our communications channels to learn about additional opportunities for training in this area.

 > ## Teaching Together - Nuts and Bolts
 >
-> With a partner, imagine that you are planning a workshop together
+> With a partner, imagine that you are planning a workshop together.
+At least initially, assume
-> and answer the following questions:
+> that you have a separate, designated Host for your workshop.
 >
 > - How would you prepare to teach a workshop together?
-> - During the workshop, what are some things the assisting instructor
+> - How would you coordinate with other members of your instructional team (e.g. Host, Helpers)?
-> can do (or should not do!) to support the main instructor?
+> - What kinds of things should you do to support each other during the workshop?
+What shouldn't you do?
 >
 > As an entire group, discuss what you came up with and then compare
 > to the recommendations below.
 >
->> ## Recommendations
+>> ## Co-Instruction Suggestions
 >>
->> If you and a partner are co-teaching, try to follow these recommendations:
 >>
 >>- Coordinate who is teaching what, sufficiently in advance that
 >>  both instructors are confident in their preparation.
+>>- Coordinate with your instructional team.
+Hosts will need information
+>>  from you to advertise the workshop.
+Helpers will need to know what you
+>>  expect from them.
+More communication is better, but it is also
+>>  important to respect people's time.
 >>
 >>- If you have time to do some
 >>  advance preparation together, try drawing a concept map together or